 Special damages are those that are easily quantifiable – medical and prescription bills, mileage to and from the doctor or pharmacy, missed work, etc.

-General damages are those that are a bit more subjective – pain and suffering, loss of quality of life, and/or loss of time with friends and family fall into this category.
+General damages are a bit more subjective.
+They typically include pain and suffering, loss of quality of life, or loss of time with friends and family fall into this category.
 A relatively conservative estimate for “pain and suffering” is $1,000.00 per month while actively seeking treatment.

 If you are not finished with your medical treatment but want to pursue a settlement, take into account your possible future medical costs as well as pain and suffering.
 Your doctor should be able to advise you as to the extent of your injuries and the possible future treatments necessary.

-Your attorney should be able to give you some idea as to what “future medicals” have been awarded for similar injuries in past cases.
+Your attorney should be able to give you some idea as to what “future medicals” have gotten awarded for similar injuries in past cases.

 3. Settle Your Property Damage Issues Properly